jaegertracing/documentation/content/docs/next-release/frontend-ui.md

   * The Dependencies section can be enabled / configured
   * Google Analytics tracking can be enabled / configured
   * Additional menu options can be added to the global nav
-  * Search input can be configured
+  * Search input limits can be configured

 These options can be configured by a JSON configuration file.
 The `--query.ui-config` command line parameter of the query service must then be set to the path to the JSON file when the query service is started.